Your Queens, New York Optometrist Explains

 Eye twitching sounds insignificant, yet it is a nuisance that can really drive you crazy!
 It seems to start out of nowhere and only affect one eye, generally the upper eyelid.
 Most of the time, eye twitching spasms are short-lived and disappear within a few days or less.
 They are usually painless and harmless.
 But when they last longer than a few days, it’s time to schedule an appointment with an eye care professional.
 Our optometrist in Woodside can determine the cause of your eye twitching and recommend the best treatment options.
+Learn what you can do to reduce dryness and irritation, and increase tear production, if you have Dry Eye:

 Dry Eye is a Common Cause of Eye Twitching